Chart Color Schemes

 Infrastructure

-Ballarat East has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Ballarat East has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 19 projects that may impact the area, with key ones including The Meadows on Eureka Estate, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Eastwood Community Hub, and Sovereign Hill Master Plan: Gold Vault.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 19 projects likely affecting the region.
+Notable ones are The Meadows on Eureka Estate, Urban Ripple: Restoring our Yarrowee River and its Little Creeks, Sovereign Hill Master Plan: Gold Vault, and Eastwood Community Hub.
+Relevant projects are listed below.

 Professional plan users can use the search below to filter and access additional projects.